Tunable Flux through a Synthetic Hall Tube of Neutral Fermions: Quench dynamics

-The ability to lock and control the flux $\Phi $ is crucial for the study of both topological properties and quench dynamics.
-We notice that in the experiment in~\cite{PhysRevLett.122.065303}, $\Phi $ cannot be controlled and may vary from one experimental realization to another.
-It is also different for different tubes within one experimental realization.
-The experimental setup in~\cite{PhysRevLett.122.065303} is shown in Fig.~\ref {fig:sys2}a, where three linearly polarized Raman lasers are used to couple three hyperfine spin states of $^{173}$Yb atoms (Fig.~\ref{fig:sys2}b).
-It is straightforward to show that the flux $\Phi =3\varphi _{1}^{\sigma }-2\varphi _{2}^{\pi }-\varphi _{3}^{\sigma }$, which cannot be controlled since the Raman lasers propagate along different paths, not to mention that their wavelengths are generally not commensurate with the lattice.
-Moreover, in realistic experiments, arrays of independent fermionic synthetic tubes are realized simultaneously due to the transverse atomic distributions in the $y$, $z$ directions~\cite{PhysRevLett.117.220401,PhysRevLett.122.065303} , and the synthetic tubes at different $y$ would have different $\Phi $ due to the $y$-dependent $\varphi _{1}^{\sigma }$.
-For the parameters in Ref.~ \cite{PhysRevLett.122.065303}, the difference of $\Phi $ between neighbor tubes in $y$ direction is about $2\pi \times 0.58$.
+The ability to control the flux $\Phi $ is crucial for the study of both topological properties and quench dynamics.
+We notice that for the experiment in~\cite{PhysRevLett.122.065303}, $\Phi $ cannot be controlled and may vary from one experimental realization to another, $\Phi $ is also different for different tubes within one experimental realization.
+It is straightforward to show that the flux $\Phi$ in~\cite {PhysRevLett.122.065303} is determined by the difference between the random phases of the Raman lasers at lattice sites (see Appendix), which cannot be controlled since the Raman lasers propagate along different paths, not to mention that their wavelengths are generally not commensurate with the lattice.
+Moreover, in realistic experiments, arrays of independent fermionic synthetic tubes are realized simultaneously due to the transverse atomic distributions in the $y$, $z$ directions~\cite {PhysRevLett.117.220401,PhysRevLett.122.065303}, and the synthetic tubes at different $y$ would have different $\Phi $ due to the $y$-dependent $\varphi _{1}^{\sigma }$.
+For the parameters in Ref.~\cite{PhysRevLett.122.065303}, the difference of $\Phi $ between neighbor tubes in $y$ direction is about $ 2\pi \times 0.58$.
+The random flux or phase problem is a common issue for schemes in which one spin state is dressed by two or more different lasers (different in wave vector) where the random global phases of the Raman lasers can not be gauged out.